 Predators have to see what they’re going to kill or destroy not as ‘same’, but as ‘other’.
 Also predators are often intelligent animals who use a lot of skill and slyness and trickery to catch their prey.
 They’re not just using straightforward force.
 They use strategy and they’re often organised and working in packs.

 This predator quality is somewhere within us all and it’s probably the most denied aspect that we have as human beings.
 Most people don’t feel comfortable going round saying ‘I’m a predator.’
 They wouldn’t feel comfortable to go around saying ‘I like to control and manipulate, I use trickery and deviance, I detach myself from other living creatures.’
 But these are aspects that are somewhere within each of us.

 Some people would even say that because we don’t hunt now we don’t have an outlet for that predator side so it becomes even more put in to shadow in us.

 Some of us have been predated on in this dark shadowy Magician way by people around us.
 Those of us who’ve experienced physical, sexual abuse or emotional abuse have had an experience of this, along with those of us who have been manipulated and controlled.
 These are some of the ways that shadow predator energy seems to come out now in our society.
 Most of us don’t want to admit to having sides of ourselves that could behave like this.

 C: Financially as well I think people see it as a hunting and killing.
 You know people that say ‘We made a killing’ on that property or project…

-M: …and completely controlling and destroying another company or completely destroying another person in court for example.
-It’s this really destructive punishing predator energy that is the one that we find really hard to own.
+M: …or completely controlling and destroying another company or completely destroying another person in court for example.
+It’s this really destructive punishing shadow predator energy that is the one that we find really hard to own.
 It has no obvious goodness in it.
 It just wants to destroy, it just is cruel, it’s just punishing.
 It likes to toy with others, to play around with them, to have them dangling on a string.

 C: …competitiveness in the wrong place as well …